Code-Institute-Submissions/JoseParra28-runway-models-final-project_SepResub/README.md

 - This wedsite consist in 4 different pages **Home** , **About** , **Models** , **Contact**.
 -  I have connected the Logo **"Runway Models"** to  **Home** which can be clicked anywhere in the page.
-- Right uder the logo, we can find the navigation bar easy to accesss with a hover effect and a current page indication, making it easy for the user to know in what section of the page they are at, and also it is easy for them to go back **Home** or navigate throught the site.
+- Right under the logo, we can find the navigation bar easy to accesss with a hover effect and a current page indication, making it easy for the user to know in what section of the page they are at, and also it is easy for them to go back **Home** or navigate throught the site.
-- When this page is viewed in a device smalller that 950px, I have added a "hover-over" drop down **menu** bar making this site more apealling in smaller screen sizes, and the hover-over effect is provides an easy navigation experience.
+- When this page is viewed in a device smaller that 950px, I have added a "hover-over" drop down **Menu bar**  making this site more apealling and organized in smaller screen sizes, and the hover-over effect is provides an easy navigation experience.
 - The **Logo** and **navigation** bar links help the user navigate accross the site's pages with simple, readable and direct names.
 - The **Logo** and **navigation** bar links are coahesive across all pages.

 <img src="catwalk/css/images/Screenshot-nav-bar.png" alt="Screenshot-nav-bar">
 <img src="catwalk/css/images/Screenshot-nav-dropdown.png" alt="Screenshot-dropdown">

-## The Header - Homepage
+## The Header - Home page
 - The header shows a h2 headder indicating what this site is about and the main location of the company with a background image displaying an artistic side view of a man wearing a hat, making it misterious yet, interesting to navigate throught.
-- The header has a zoom effect with the page is visited.
+- The header has a zoom effect that activates when the page is visited.
 - The header as well as the entire wedsite uses the colors: black, white and gray to avoid distraction and maintain consistency.

 <img src="catwalk/css/images/Screenshot-hero.png" alt="Screenshot-hero">